The competitor of `Real Man Unleashed '', Imran Khan, shares his tale of alleged casting sofa: I will speak - ExBulletin

 The competitor of `Real Man Unleashed '', Imran Khan, shares his tale of alleged casting sofa: I will speak

-Mumbai, April 16, 2025, competitor of Reality's show, Imran Nazir Khan shared his alleged casting sofa tale on social networks.
+Mumbai, April 16 (Socialnews.xyz), the candidate for the reality TV show, Imran Nazir Khan shared his alleged casting sofa tale on social networks.

 Khan was part of a new reality TV show on ZEE5, “Real Man Unleashed”, organized by Sunny Leone, Sahil Khan and Mr. Faisu.

-Building on social networks, Khan then shared his experience by saying: “I recently participated in a reality TV show organized by Sunny Leone, Sahil Khan and Mr. Faireu.
-The first day, the producer asked me if I was willing to “compromise”.
-I clearly refused.
+By putting on social networks, Khan then shared his experience by saying: “I recently participated in a reality TV show organized by Sunny Leone, Sahil Khan and Mr. Faire.
+The very first day, the producer asked me if I was ready to” compromise “.
+I clearly refused.”

 Khan also alleged that the producer had threatened to ruin his career.